Oral Surgeon vs. Dentist: Key Differences

 Conclusion

-It may be difficult for you to decide to either go to a dentist or oral surgeon for your dental issues.
-Nonetheless, the best situation will be to visit a dentist, and if they suggest, you may proceed to an oral surgeon.
+It may be difficult for you to decide to either go to a dentist or oral surgeon for your dental issues, but understanding your treatment needs can help you make informed decisions about whether you need routine care or specialized care.
+Nonetheless, the best situation will be to visit a general dentist or regular dentist first, and if the condition requires surgical intervention, they may refer you to an experienced oral surgeon for implants and wisdom teeth removal.